 The clients were keen to include a green wall, and the decked lounge area provided an ideal location.
 The small, space-saving feature was mounted onto a walled elevation, enabling ample room below for socialising.
 With discreet irrigation and subtle drainage details, this verdant zone is efficient and environmentally friendly, producing a captivating textural centrepiece viewed from an indoor study.

-The elegant anthology of contemporary outdoor furniture, compiled sensitively by the clients, enhances lasting ambience with slim seat profiles – conveyed amid a vitalising, vibrant colour palette.
+The elegant anthology of contemporary outdoor furniture, compiled sensitively by the clients, enhances lasting ambience with slim seat profiles – conveyed amid a vitalising vibrant colour palette.
 We've enjoyed bountiful hospitality while working on site, when every guest savoured a delicate spread of culinary delights, cordially prepared in the warmth of this sunlit garden.
-It's undeniably heartwarming to see the outdoor space frequently used, within an engaging setting.
+It's undeniably heartwarming to see the outdoor space frequently used, within an engaging dining area.

 Just the one pink wire chair, added by the clients, creates refined focus, and Ella the cat agrees too, as she weaves herself among this sanguine garden architecture.
-We love the thoughtfulness in creating a triad of cerise tones between the Japanese maple, Dogwood and pink chair, while vividly contrasting its slate-grey background.
+We love the thoughtfulness in creating a triad of cerise tones between the Japanese maple, Dogwood and pink chair, while vividly contrasting the slate-grey background.

 We utilised a resourceful technique for the raised bed's design & build.
-To conserve the fence behind, minimise supplementary earth, and enhance sense of depth, the cavity wasn't backfilled, and planted with Bamboo, similar to the species we established previously in the neighbouring garden.
-Our clients next door have an upper terrace, which overlooks this space, and the vigorous Phyllostachys aurea had filled the bare boundary instantaneously, providing seclusion, where efficient irrigation augments moisture for its contained roots.
-The sunbeams filtering through translucent Bamboo foliage produce serene atmosphere at daybreak.
+To conserve the fence behind, minimise supplementary earth and enhance sense of depth, the cavity wasn't backfilled and planted with Bamboo, similar to the species we established previously in the neighbouring garden.
+Our clients next door enjoy an upper terrace which overlooks this space, and the vigorous Phyllostachys aurea had filled the bare boundary instantaneously, providing seclusion.
+While an efficient irrigation system augments moisture for contained roots, the sunbeams filtering through translucent Bamboo foliage produce serene atmosphere at daybreak.

 ‘bloodgood’ so good